Ari Peltonen: Musical career

 In 1985, Peltonen took part in the pre-qualification of the Finnish Rock Championship as a one-man a capella band called "Paska" (lit. 'shit').
 The band performed music consisting solely of Peltonen's shouting.
 A debut EP, named Superdoublemegamaxihits!, was released in 1989.
 Over the following years, Paska performed in some fifty international venues, including Germany, Mexico, France, the Soviet Union, and the United States.
-In 2015, Billboard magazine highligted Paska's cover of Motörhead's "Ace of Spades" as "one of the weirdest, most deconstructed versions out there".
+In 2015, Billboard magazine highlighted Paska's cover of Motörhead's "Ace of Spades" as "one of the weirdest, most deconstructed versions out there".
 The band "broke up" in the 1990s due to "musical differences", and returned briefly in 2005.

 Radio and television career

 Peltonen transitioned to radio in 1989, hosting Paskalista (lit. 'shit list') on Radio City.
 The show consisted of Peltonen's renditions of the Finnish top-ten singles chart.
 He soon began hosting a show called ANSSI! on Yle's Radiomafia.
 The show became a subject of criticism following a TV special report, and the coarse language of the show was brought up at least two times in the Finnish parliament.
 As a result, the show was initially suspended but later allowed to resume pre-taped.
 Another of Peltonen's shows, Vihatut levyt (lit. 'hated albums'), consisted of listener-submitted music that they least wanted to hear.
 Since 2001, Peltonen has hosted the show Paskalista on Radio Helsinki.

 The entertainer has also appeared on television.
 In 2008, he hosted Paskareissu (lit. 'shit trip') on Sub TV.
 The show investigated some of the "worst" Finnish municipalities.